top of page

 When we examine our laws, we realize that they aren’t just any arbitrary set of laws.
 Rather, they are special insofar as they have the potential to unfold and generate an interesting universe filled with order, structure, and complexity.
 On the other hand, other possible laws would result in a universe lacking galaxies, stars, planets, life, molecules, and atoms.

 This implies that the laws of nature were selected for the purpose of bringing about a universe like our own.
 And since the very definition of intelligence is the ability to choose one meaningful possibility from the set of all possibilities, this indicates that the laws have an intelligent cause.
-In other words, the design of the qualitative laws of physics shows that our universe has an intelligent designer which picked out quantum mechanics and general relativity from the set of all possible laws for the purpose of creating a universe containing galaxies, stars, planets, atoms, molecules, and life.
+In other words, the design of the qualitative laws of physics shows that our universe has an intelligent designer who picked out quantum mechanics and general relativity from the set of all possible laws for the purpose of creating a universe containing galaxies, stars, planets, atoms, molecules, and life.

 We want to emphasize that we are not saying that the qualitative laws of nature were designed primarily for life or human existence, to the exclusion of all the other aspects of our universe.
 This is because the many complex structures that are dependent on our designed laws of nature include much more than life alone.
 Rather, the conclusion of our argument is that the qualitative laws of nature were chosen to bring about our entire universe in all its grandeur.